 Decide for yourself, and mark “T” for “Truth”, “F” for “Bald-Faced Lie” or “TF” for “Half-Truth” in the blank slot next to each factoid.

-The answers will be revealed in a follow-up “Answers” article.
+The answers will be revealed on the next page.

 1) __ In 1960, Frank Sinatra introduced Marilyn Monroe to then-Senator John F. Kennedy at a Las Vegas “Rat Pack” show.
 At the time, Marilyn was also the girlfriend of Chicago mob boss, Sam Giancana.
 After Kennedy became President, he used Marilyn as a secret courier between the White House and Giancana in a plot to assassinate Cuban leader Fidel Castro.

 2) __ The Rat Pack began as a social gathering in the Holmby Hills home of actors Humphrey Bogart and Lauren Bacall.
 At its beginning, Bogart was the Rat Pack’s leader, not Sinatra.

 3) __ Frank Sinatra originally wanted to call his group of friends “The Clan”, but decided against it because he didn’t want anyone to confuse them with the Ku Klux Klan.